StitchMl/MantiMetrics/docs/metrics.md

 ### 1.2 Statement Count
 Number of individual executable instructions (`Statements`) in the method.
-> **Significance:** provides a crude measure of the number of operations performed by the method.
+> **Meaning:** provides a crude measure of the number of operations performed by the method.
 > **Source:** Lines of Executable code - Microsoft.CodeAnalysis.Metrics: contentReference[oaicite:1]{index=1}

 ---